Davidatlarge/plot_map/README.md

 ### Description

 This function uses ggplot to make a surface map to visualize ocean science data.
 It is **not** suitable for terrestrial data because the land map is plotted above the data points.
 Land map data is contained in the package mapdata.
-Ocean bathymetry is optionally plotted and data is retrieved from NOAA with a call to marmap::getNOAA.bathy(); alternatively, bathymetry data can be supplied as an existing object of class bathy.
+Ocean bathymetry is optionally plotted and data is retrieved from NOAA with a call to marmap::getNOAA.bathy();
+alternatively, bathymetry data can be supplied as an existing object of class bathy.

 ### Arguments

-*bathymetry = TRUE* -- can be logical (i.e. should a bathymetry be plotted) or the name of an object of class bathy
+*bathymetry = FALSE* – can be logical (i.e. should a bathymetry be plotted) or the name of an object of class bathy

-*keep = TRUE* -- keep downloaded bathymetry in the current wd? only relevant with bathymetry=TRUE
+*keep = FALSE* – keep downloaded bathymetry in the current wd? only relevant with bathymetry=TRUE

-*lon.min, lon.max, lat.min, lat.max* -- map limits
+*lon.min, lon.max, lat.min, lat.max* – map limits, if not supplied the
+range of lats and lons will be slightly extended

-*lats, lons* -- latitude and longitude of data
+*lats, lons* – latitude and longitude of data

-*values* -- data values
+*values* – data values

-*value.name* -- name for the data legend
+*value.name* – name for the data legend

 ### Example